nmshd/documentation/_docs_use-cases/use-case-consumption-delete-a-thirdpartyrelationshipattribute-and-notify-peer.md

 {% include properties_list.html %}

-This use case allows you to delete a ThirdPartyRelationshipAttribute, i.e. a [LocalAttribute]({%link _docs_integrate/data-model-overview.md %}#localattribute) that has the property `shareInfo.thirdPartyAddress` set.
+This use case allows you to delete a ThirdPartyRelationshipAttribute, i.e. a [LocalAttribute]({%link _docs_integrate/data-model-overview.md %}#localattribute) that has the property `initialAttributePeer` set.

 ## Parameters